Gospel of Grace Ministries

 God-given Faith

-Because God loves His people, He gives them faith to actually know, understand, and experience His free salvation.
-Faith, upon hearing and understanding the gospel, receives Christ and His righteousness, freely imputed, as the only ground of eternal salvation.
+Because God loves His people, He works in them faith to know, understand, and experience His free Salvation.
+Faith, upon hearing and understanding the Gospel, receives Christ and His righteousness, freely imputed, as the only hope and ground of eternal Salvation.
 The faith God commands is something not found in man naturally and cannot be stirred up by man's will or sincerity.
-Faith is not the work of man and is not the ground of salvation itself, but rather the fruit and effect of the life and death of Christ earned for God's elect and is all worked in the elect by the Holy Spirit.
+Faith is not the work of man and is not the ground of Salvation itself, but rather the fruit and effect of the blessed life and death of Christ earned for God's elect, and is all worked in the elect by the Holy Spirit.

-God's people for whom Christ lived and died are now in a state of perfect righteousness because the whole merit of His work is imputed or charged to their account and they are presented not only forgiven, pardoned, but holy, umblameable, unreproveable, and perfectly righteous.
+God's people for whom Christ lived and died are now in a state of perfect righteousness because the whole merit of His work is imputed or charged to their account, and they are presented not only forgiven, pardoned, but holy, unblameable, unreproveable, and perfectly righteous.
 They are legally declared to be righteous.
-This is that same perfect righteousness that a holy God requires, which we could not perform ourselves.
+This is that same perfect righteousness that a holy God requires, which we could never perform ourselves.
 They are in the state of non-imputation, which means they cannot ever be charged with sin again.
-This is a salvation that is not conditioned on man in any way, but rather, conditioned on Christ alone.
-This is the essence of the gospel of grace and is where faith rests.
+This is a Salvation that is not conditioned on man in any way, but rather, conditioned on Christ alone.
+This is the essence of the Gospel of Grace and is where faith rests for assurance.

-The essence of the gospel is that all of salvation is by grace alone and all conditioned on Christ.
-This means it is not of the sinner's merit, works or conditioned on them to any degree.
-The life and death of Christ is sufficient and effectual by itself to be the only saving difference between saved and lost.
+The essence of the Gospel is that all of Salvation is by God’s Grace alone, and all is conditioned on Christ alone.
+This means it is not of the sinner's merit, works, or conditioned on them to any degree.
+The life and death of Christ are sufficient and effectual to be the only difference between being saved or lost.
 The merit of His blood sacrifice and righteous merit is what puts His people in an unchangeable, irreversible, perfect state of righteousness.

-All that God requires for justification was victoriously accomplished by Jesus Christ.
-It is a perfect, full, and completely finished work that demands the justification of all them for whom were represented by the Savior.
-If the merit of the Person and work of Christ by itself is not enough to put us in a state of justification and answer all the demands of God's requirements, then nothing else will or can.
-There is absolutely no hope at all in what we do or are even enabled to do.
+All that God requires for Justification was victoriously accomplished by Jesus Christ.
+It is a perfect, full, and completely finished work that demands the Justification of all those who were represented by the only Savior.
+If the merit of the Person and work of Christ by itself is not enough to put us in a state of Justification and answer all the demands of God's requirements, then nothing else will or can.
+There is absolutely no hope at all in what we think, say, or do, or are even enabled to do.
 Christ is our only hope.
-True faith believes this.
+God-given faith believes this.

 God-given Repentance

-The love and goodness of God gives, not only faith, but repentance also.
+The love and goodness of God gives not only faith but also repentance.
 Repentance from spiritual idolatry and self-righteous dead works is the first evidence of God given faith.
-It sees that every effort at obedience and reform before faith are only evil and wicked attempts at removing God's wrath and gaining favor in opposition to His redemptive glory.
-These are aimed at the ground and cause of salvation, which casts shame and reproach upon the Person and work of Christ.
-Any works without faith are dead and need to be repented of.
+It contains the new Gospel-knowledge that results in a change of mind about how every effort at obedience and reform before faith is only evil and a wicked attempt at removing God's wrath and gaining favor in opposition to His redemptive glory.
+These are aimed at the ground and cause of Salvation, which casts shame and reproach upon the Person and work of Christ.
+Any works without God-given faith are dead works and need to be repented of.
+This is initial Gospel Repentance.

 II Peter 3:9 “The Lord is not slack concerning His promise, as some men count slackness; but is long suffering to us, not willing that any should perish, but that all should come to repentance.”